 - Previous school records / individual plans, SEN Plans and provision

 - SATs results

+- CAT4 results

 - Teacher assessment

-- External, professional advice and testing
+- External professional advice and testing

-- Parents and guardians
+- Parent/carer and guardians

 - SEND teacher

-- Head of House, Teaching Assistants and SENDCo.
+- Head of House, Teaching Assistants, Learning Support Assistants and SENDCo.

 - Transition networking days.

-The Bourne Academy maintains an Inclusion register, which is accessible to all staff, this acts as a strategic guide for student needs.
+The Bourne Academy maintains an Inclusion register, which is accessible to all staff on Provision Map.
+This acts as a strategic guide for student needs.